 The proposed incorporation boundary for the Study Area is illustrated in Figure 2.1 and includes unincorporated areas of Iron County known as Riddermark.
-It is important to note the parcel partially within the boundary is included in the analysis.
-2

-1 The Feasibility Request Petition by the Riddermark Incorporation Team was filed prior to recent legislative changes to the Laws of Utah 2023, Chapter 224 that went into effect May 3, 2023 per Section §10-2a-106(2).
+&lt;sup>1 The Feasibility Request Petition by the Riddermark Incorporation Team was filed prior to recent legislative changes to the Laws of Utah 2023, Chapter 224 that went into effect May 3, 2023 per Section §10-2a-106(2).
 Thus, this feasibility study is guided by the previous version of Section §10-2a.